 The Violence Against Women Reauthorization Act of 2013 was signed into law on March 7, 2013.
-Accordingly, the below charts reflect USMMA's list of education and prevention programs for Academic Year 2017-2018.
+Accordingly, the chart below reflects USMMA's list of education and prevention programs for Academic Year 2019-2020.

 Training provided or overseen by the Sexual Assault Prevention and Response Office: